CCrocilla/horizon-shop/README.md

 <br>

 ### **Newsletter**
 ##### Newsletters are one of the most powerful digital marketing tools.
-Thanks to Newsletter management and administrators can directly communicate with prospects and customers in a personalized way providing valuable content and relevant promotions straight to their inboxes.
+Thanks to Newsletters, management and administrators can directly communicate with prospects and customers in a personalized way providing valuable content and relevant promotions straight to their inboxes.
 In Horizon Shop anyone can Sign Up for the Newsletter and no registration is required!
 ##### One of the most used Newsletter is Mailchimp, an all-in-one marketing platform, that helps manage and communicate to clients, customers, and other interested parties.
 Mailchimp has been implemented in the Footer Section of Horizon Shop!